hareeshdalawai/ProcessUserData/ReadMe.md

 2. Process.UserData.FunctionApp.Domain - Implements the business logic
 3. Process.UserData.FunctionApp.Infrastructure -  Implements the repositories for external servies

-4. UserDb - Project was added to create database structure To Create daytabase structure and stored procedures, in package manager console, set UserDb as startup project, and run below command, Make sure `DatabaseConnectionString` is configured in local.settings.json file update-database
+4. UserDb - Project was added to create database structure.

+   To Create daytabase structure and stored procedures, in package manager console, set UserDb as startup project, and run below command, Make sure `DatabaseConnectionString` is configured in local.settings.json file update-database